EdDataScienceEES/tutorial-shaistilman/index.md

 ### Method 2.
 Drop1

-We begin our model selection by applying `drop1` to our full model
+Next, we use the `drop1` function to perform a stepwise model selection:

 ```r
 drop1(full_model)
 ```
 This output suggests the interaction term `species:flipper_length_mm` has the smallest impact on the model and removing it leads to a slight improvement in AIC.
-However, because we have an interaction term, `drop1` only looks at those terms and as such doesn't give us infromation on anything apart from the interaction term.
+However, because we have an interaction term, `drop1` only looks at these interaction terms and as such doesn't give us infromation on anything apart from the interaction term.
 Therefore, in this example it might be worth to apply the `step` function.

+However, since drop1 only evaluates interaction terms, it doesn’t provide a full picture of which terms might be unnecessary.
+For a more comprehensive model refinement, we turn to the step function.

 ### Method 3.
 Step & One-Way ANOVA

 ```r
 step(full_model)
 ```
-In this output, species, flipper_length_mm, and the interaction term island:sex are kept, while other terms like `species:flipper_length_mm ` are removed based on their contribution to AIC.
+In this output, species, flipper_length_mm, and the interaction term island:sex are kept, while other terms like `species:flipper_length_mm` are removed based on their contribution to AIC.

 This tells us the saem infromation as `drop1` but now we have confirmed that this varaible should be removed, lets have a look at our new models summary: